TrumanGIT/True-North/README.md

 Press Up arrow key to enable / disable camera preset

 Survival Mode is enabled by default, which also disables fast travel.
-To compensate, Carriage Ferry Travel Overhaul and Road Signs Fast Travel are added—more carriage drivers appear, and activating a road sign lets you fast travel to any town listed on it.
+To compensate, Carriage Ferry Travel Overhaul and Road Signs Fast Travel are added—more carriage drivers appear, and activating a road sign lets you fast travel to any town listed on it. (disable survival mode improved mod to turn off survival mode)

 Rebind the Power Attack key (default: V) via the BFCO MCM menu.